-The Firm also assists Italian and foreign investors willing to invest in innovative companies in obtaining tax benefits or exemptions provided for those who invest their capital in Start-ups or innovative company.
+The Firm also assists Italian and foreign investors willing to invest in innovative companies in obtaining tax benefits or exemptions provided for those who invest their capital in Start-ups or innovative companies.

 Blockchain and Tokenization of Real Estate Assets

-As follows, an abstract of one of our research project regarding the possible application of blockchain technology to real estate and the related tokenization of real estate assets.
+As follows, an abstract of one of our research projects regarding the possible application of blockchain technology to real estate and the related tokenization of real estate assets.

 Blockchain technology and smart contracts are changing the world.